 There are several types of drainage in each water shoe.
 While I do love water shoes with larger drainage holes in the outsole, you want to consider the type of terrain you’ll be hiking on since stones can get trapped in large drainage holes.

 Wide-toe water shoes with small drainage holes are perfect for people who like to hike barefoot and feel the Earth beneath their feet.
 The beauty of this type of shoe is it’s also lightweight enough for elongated swimming sessions.
-The clunkier hiking sandals won’t be as comfortable for swimming longer periods.
+The clunkier hiking sandals won’t be as comfortable swimming for longer periods.

 Be sure to check the drainage holes in the soles before you make your final decision.